Akash-goyal-github/RateLimit/README.md

 How To run:-

-Run Server side Application first It is a spring boot application, once it is up and running, you can run the client side application which is java based application
+Run Server side Application first which is a spring boot application.

+once it is up and running, you can run the client side application which is java based application.

+Once both applications are running, the client will start making requests to the server, adhering to the rate limits defined in the solution.

 Output:-